 - Prevention of deformities of the spine, legs, feet, etc.

-- Acquiring basic elements of different types of sports
+- Acquiring essential elements of different types of sports

 - Acquiring healthy lifestyles

-As part of the program, we provided extra time for the implementation of other kinesiological activities outside the kindergarten (walks, excursions, skiing, skating, swimming, etc.) which we are realizing in cooperation with the sports associations: “Olympic” and “Superkid”.
+As part of the program, we provided extra time for the implementation of other kinesiological activities outside the kindergarten (walks, excursions, skiing, skating, swimming, etc.), which we realize in cooperation with the sports associations: “Olympic” and “Superkid”.